abahwisdom/pdsnd_github/README.md

 Udacity Nanodegree Bikeshare Project

 ### Description
-Takes user input and provides user with travel statistics filtered by city, month and/or day determined by input.
+Receives user input and provides user with travel statistics filtered by city, month and/or day determined by input.

 ### Files used
 Data provided about three cities in the following files: